 Stick with Windows Terminal if you want a fast, minimal terminal that stays out of your way.
 You do not manage many SSH connections or databases, and you do not need an AI assistant.

 Switch to yaw if you manage servers and databases as part of your work, want a built-in file editor and AI integrated into your terminal, or work across Windows and macOS.
-Yaw replaces your terminal, SSH client, and database GUI with one app.
+Yaw consolidates your terminal, SSH client, and database GUI into one app.

 Related Articles